Faculty

 Originally from Kalamazoo, Michigan, Dr. Porte lives in North Lawndale with his wife, Courtney, and his three children.
 He loves playing pickup basketball at Lawndale’s gym, going to Douglass Park, and hiking the dunes of Lake Michigan with his family.

-Melissa Preyss, MD // Faculty ▼
+Melissa Alia Preyss, MD // Faculty ▼

 Undergraduate: University of Chicago